Reminder: Please review general grant eligibility and guidelines before proceeding.

 - Must apply with a fiscal agent* that meets the above eligibility criteria

 Municipalities and universities are also eligible to apply for Spark the Arts grants.

 Designated and provisional county partners who receive the Grassroots Arts Program allocation for their county are not eligible to apply for Spark the Arts project grants.
 However, these organizations are allowed to serve as a fiscal agent for an applicant who requires that service.

-Organizations that received a direct ARPA line-item in the state budget for general operations are not eligible to apply for Spark the Arts project grants.
+Organizations that received a direct American Rescue Plan Act (ARPA) line item in the state budget for general operations are not eligible to apply for Spark the Arts project grants.

 The creation and curation of arts activities is fundamental to all arts programs; however, the Spark the Arts category places a special emphasis on strategies to engage audiences and participants in the work.
 Grant applications will be considered in two tracks based on the applicant’s audience goals: 1) reengagement (bringing audiences back/reimagining engagement with audiences); and 2) inclusion (seeking new audiences/investing in new voices).